soulsam480/rengoku/content/blog/2021-year-in-review.md

 About difficulties, I didn't face any serious challenges apart from technical stuff at work and personal projects.
 Apart from some personal issues, fortunately It was a smooth year.
 My greatest achievement for the year would be learning many things and also helping the team at Evident ship the product in just 3 months.
 I feel really proud of the team and myself too.
 I found out that, challenges made me more efficient at learning things and I hope to face more challenges.
 Ah, I forgot, We also made BillBird [open-source](https://github.com/billbird-dev/platform) after building it for more that a year.
 I felt it was time to let it go, as I never had time to maintain it properly.

+For 2022, It was not a good start as I got Covid in the first week, LOL.
+Let's see what happens next.
+I'm hoping to learn more in the React/Svelte ecosystem and Backend Dev.
+I'm also working on a really cool product which is not open-source yet.
+Anyways, thanks for reading and happy new year, Peace ☮️